BYLAWS OF THE WASHTENAW COUNTY BAR ASSOCIATION, INC.

 SECTION V: MEETINGS

 5.1 Meetings Required to be Held.
-The annual meeting shall be held in April or May of each year, in addition to which there shall be at least five membership meetings each calendar year to be held at such times and places as determined by the Board of Directors.
+The annual meeting shall be held in April or May of each year, in addition to which there shall be at least four membership meetings each calendar year to be held at such times and places as determined by the Board of Directors.
 The Board of Directors shall meet on a monthly basis at such times and places as determined in accordance with Paragraph 8.4.

 5.3 Notice of Meetings.